Keep it short, to the point without additions that may or may not ‘appeal to more people’. In other words, don’t talk about how your annual sale is...

 Cue dipp’s production automation suite.

 Software alone is not a solution

-During the onboarding process, Galaxy’s creative department frequently met with us to develop an organizational strategy as well as creative strategies for their teams in order to take the most advantage of our software.
+As we discussed before, software adoption is not a matter of getting everyone an account and enforcing usage.
+In fact, during the onboarding process, Galaxy’s creative department frequently met with us to develop an organizational strategy as well as creative strategies for their teams in order to take the most advantage of our software.
 From our end at dipp, we developed features to suit Galaxy’s new organizational structure and creative production demands.

 Main goals for organizational change